Gelatin by Ray Sahelian, M.D.

 mixed or something else?

-A. It is not possible to know for sure since the manufacturer
+A. It is not easy to know for sure since the manufacturer

 each batch may be different.
 One option is to pull on each end of the gelatin